 The bank offers extensive transaction services, including mergers and acquisitions, equity and debt capital markets, and project financing advisory, along with brokerage services and a multi-currency trading platform.

 QNB has worked with Finastra for 20 years, and now has a large stack of its solutions in place, notably to support its core banking, treasury, trade and finance processes.
 It has also added Fusion Loan IQ – which enables banks to comprehensively service their entire loan portfolio from one system – to its platform.

 One of the most important benefits of the Finastra platform to QNB is that it can be used to support standardized processes across the multiple countries in which it operates, including Egypt, Tunisia and Indonesia.
 Using one platform in several regions is cost-effective from a support and maintenance point of view, plus it can be rolled out to new territories quickly and easily.

 Working with Finastra, QNB now has an opportunity to progress its adoption of automation across different processes as it evolves its digital transformation strategy, in common with the international financial services industry.

-It’s fair to say that progress towards cloud and open banking has been relatively slow in the MENA region, including Qatar.
-Traditionally, many banks held back from fully embracing the public cloud in particular because they had security concerns, whether these related to data being accessed by other companies in a shared data centre or to the risk of inadvertently transgressing regional data security regulations.
+It’s fair to say that progress toward cloud and open banking has been relatively slow in the MENA region, including Qatar.
+Traditionally, many banks held back from fully embracing the public cloud in particular because they had security concerns, whether these related to data being accessed by other companies in a shared data center or to the risk of inadvertently transgressing regional data security regulations.

 Additional functionality could include Regtech applications, for example, which enable banks to manage more of the customer acquisition process automatically, instead of using inefficient and time-consuming paper-based approaches.